 Statistics is a required course for all Nursing programs.

-- Part time BS in Nursing
+- Accelerated 16-month BS in Nursing programs

 - RN-BS-MS Upward Mobility Nursing program

 - RN-MS Nursing Bridge program